 He has played festivals such as Artscape, the Calvin Jones Big Band Festival, the Frederick Jazz Festival, the Havre de Grace Jazz & Blues Festival, the Mid-Atlantic Jazz Festival and the Art in the Park Jazz Festival.

-Ravita can be heard on numerous recordings of classical, jazz and blues music, including many with the Baltimore Philharmonia Orchestra from 1999-2013.
+Ravita is heard on numerous recordings of classical, jazz and blues music, including many with the Baltimore Philharmonia Orchestra from 1999-2013.
 Earlier in his career he recorded with the John Turner Quartet, the Jim Stewart Trio and Ten Directions.
-More recently, he received critical acclaim for his work with Grasso-Ravita Jazz Ensemble and the group’s highly praised 2021 recording, Jagged Spaces.
+More recently, he received critical acclaim for his work with Grasso-Ravita Jazz Ensemble on the group’s highly praised 2021 recording, Jagged Spaces.
+In April 2023 he released Oriana with Ravita Jazz.

 His compositions were featured in composer showcases sponsored by Baltimore Jazz Alliance and Baltimore Composer’s Forum.
 His pieces “In the Back Door” and “Blue Sunshine" received awards in the 14th Annual Billboard International Song Contest.

 In 2022, he introduced his band Ravita Jazz to East Coast jazz fans.
 Their extensive contemporary and historic repertoire is complemented by Ravita originals.
-The group’s unique and cohesive sound is already evident and will be captured with the release of their first recording in 2023.
+The group’s unique and cohesive sound is already evident with the release of their first recording in 2023.

 On faculty of Mount Saint Mary’s University, Prince Georges Community College, Harford Community College and the College of Southern Maryland, Ravita is a popular clinician and master class instructor.